google/walt/README.md

   differing clock frequencies.
 This means they will go out of sync after several minutes.
 The workaround is to use the app to re-sync the clocks.
 Some, but not all tests in the app will sync the clocks when starting a measurement.
+* The Android app uses some native code.
+In order to build it run `ndk-build` in `<repo root>/android/WALT/app/src/main` before building in Android Studio.
 * Python code used to communicate with WALT from Linux and ChromeOS can be found [here](https://chromium.googlesource.com/chromiumos/platform/touchbot/+/master/quickstep/)